pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 $ tox -e membench
 ```

-Which currently produces output similar to:
+Which produces output similar to:

 ```
 Static atoms (1000000)